Behold the good ship Saint Nicolas, floating gin palace and testament to mankind’s engineering capability.

 But no!
 There is no ultimate victory in The Boat War…thanks to the universal principle set out in the title to this post:

 There is always some clown with a bigger boat

-So it came to pass that only a couple of days after I’d laid eyes upon the mighty Saint Nicolas, I saw this in the next harbour along the coast:
+And so it came to pass that only a couple of days later, I saw this in the next harbour along the coast:

 It’s 83 metres long but the scale of it is hard to grasp without seeing it with your own eyes.

 If you look at the photo above, that small blue square on the roof is actually a swimming pool.
 And that area at the front with a big white “H” painted on the deck is a helicopter landing pad.

 For Top Trumps enthusiasts, here are some more details:

 Here Comes The Sun’s interior layout sleeps up to 12 guests in 10 rooms, including a master suite, 3 VIP staterooms, 2 double cabins and 4 double/twin cabins.
 She is also capable of carrying up to 25 crew onboard to ensure a relaxed luxury yacht experience.
 Timeless styling, beautiful furnishings and sumptuous seating feature throughout to create an elegant and comfortable atmosphere.

 Here Comes The Sun’s impressive leisure and entertainment facilities make her the ideal charter yacht for socialising and entertaining with family and friends.

 She is built with a steel hull and aluminium superstructure.
 This custom yacht also features ‘at anchor stabilisers’ which work at zero speed, increasing onboard comfort at anchor and on rough waters.
 With a cruising speed of 12.5 knots, a maximum speed of 17.5 knots and a range of 5,500nm from her 250,000 litre fuel tanks, she is the perfect combination of performance and luxury.